overlyk/overlyk/README.md

 # Hi There

-Grew up in Green Bay, Wisconsin
+I grew up in Green Bay, Wisconsin

 Now studying at the University of Wisconsin - Green Bay, majoring in Computer Science with a Software Engineering emphasis.